 Which car can you use as a home battery?

-EVs like the Nissan LEAF can supply energy back as a home battery.
+EVs like the Nissan LEAF can feed energy back as a home battery.

 Which car can you use as a home battery?

-EVs like the Nissan LEAF can supply energy back as a home battery.
+EVs like the Nissan LEAF can feed energy back as a home battery.

 Which car can you use as a home battery?

-EVs like the Nissan LEAF can supply energy back as a home battery.
+EVs like the Nissan LEAF can feed energy back as a home battery.

-Some electric cars offer the possibility to function as a home battery by returning stored energy in their battery to the power grid or using it directly in the house.
+Some electric cars offer the capability to function as a home battery by supplying stored energy from their batteries back to the grid or using it directly in the home.
 This process is known as Vehicle-to-Grid (V2G) or Vehicle-to-Home (V2H).

 Electric cars with V2G functionality